gaelmarhic/Quadrant/README.md

 This implies that:
 - The classnames must be declared in an absolute way (`<activity android:name="com.gaelmarhic.quadrant.MainActivity">`) and not in a relative way (`<activity android:name=".MainActivity">`).
 - The package that is declared in the `<manifest>` tag must correspond to the package used in your `<activity>` tags.
-- You cannot have duplicated classnames across modules.
+- You cannot have duplicated `Activity` names.

 Addressability
 --------------